 - Beat egg whites and cream of tarter in the bowl of an electric mixer until foamy.
 Beat in sugar, 1 Tablespoon at a time; continue beating until stiff and glossy and stiff peaks form.
 Do not underbeat.

 - Beat in vanilla.

 - Spoon meringue onto hot pie filling.
 Spread over filling, carefully sealing meringue to the edge of crust to prevent shrinking or weeping.
 Using the back of a spoon, gently press down on the meringue and lift lightly to form peaks all over the top.

 - Place in a preheated 400°F oven and bake for 8-12 minutes or until meringue is lightly browned.

 - Cool pie and slice to serve.
 Refrigerate any leftovers.

 Adapted from the Betty Crocker's Classic Cookbook

 Finally, our Disclaimer: This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 For more information about our site policies, visit our disclosure and site policy page here.